nodeca/pako/README.md

 __Why pako is cool:__

-- Almost as fast in modern browsers as C implementation (see benchmarks)
+- Almost as fast in modern browsers as C implementation (see benchmarks).
-- Works in browser
-- Modular - you can browserify any separate component
+- Works in browser, you can browserify any separate component.
-- Both Sync & streamable interfaces (streamable is for big blobs)
+- Both Sync & streamable (for big blobs) interfaces.
-- It's fresh - ports the latest zlib version (now 1.2.8)
+- It's fresh - ports the latest zlib version (now 1.2.8), results are binary equal.
-- Tested - result is binary equal to zlib's one
-- No restrictions - MIT licence

 __Benchmarks:__

 ```
 node v0.10, 10mb sample: